kwokcb/ShadingLanguageX/language-spec/LanguageSpecification_v0_3-beta.md

 ### Notes

 ShadingLanguageX is an evolving language.
-Keywords might be added in each update which might cause shaders to raise a compile error which were previously working correctly.
-In general, try not to use identifiers that are popular keywords in other languages (e.g., `const` `struct` `typeof`) or a term that is prominantly used in the MaterialX specification.
+Keywords might be added in each update which might cause shaders to break which were previously working correctly.
+In general, try not to use identifiers that are popular keywords in other languages (e.g., `const` `struct` `typeof`) or a term that is prominantly used in the MaterialX specification (e.g., `node` `uniform` `varying`).

 # Whitespace